49 Different Types of Saws Every Woodworker Should Know

 Hacksaws are the best fit for metal works and wood workings and are the best saw for cutting thick metals like bars and tubes.
 The thin blade of this hacksaw was made purposefully for cutting through metal pipes and plastic.

-Hacksaws are very common and are always used for small DIY jobs, which is why it’s the most familiar for most woodworkers.
+Hacksaws have always been a staple for small DIY tasks.
+That’s probably why they’re the most recognizable tool for many of us in the craft.
 Most commonly, you’ll find hacksaws anywhere from 18 to 34 teeth.

 Interesting ReadThe Best Hacksaws: Reviews and Guide